History of concubinage in the Muslim world: Modern parallels

-Since at least the early 20th century, there have been a number of examples of the revival of concubinage or slavery-like practices in the Muslim world.
-For instance, a large number of Baloch women were kidnapped in the first half of the 20th century by slave traders and sold for sex across the Persian Gulf in settlements such as Sharjah.
+Since slavery existed in some states of the Muslim world until the mid-20th century, concubinage existed in some Muslim countries as late as the 1960s.
+For instance, a large number of women lower in the Baluch hierarchical nature (Afro-Baluchs and low class Baluchs) were kidnapped in the first half of the 20th century by slave traders and sold for sex across the Persian Gulf in settlements such as Sharjah, where slavery in the Trucial States was legal until 1963.

+After the abolition of slavery in Muslim countries in the 19th and 20th centuries, however, there have been a number of examples of the revival of concubinage or slavery-like practices in the Muslim world.

 During the partition of India, some of the violence against women resembled concubinage with religious undertones, with some women being kept captives as forced wives and concubines.
 According to some accounts, non-Muslim women captured by the Pakistan Army would be forcibly converted to Islam to be "worthy" of their captors' harems.
 In Kashmir, Pashtun tribesmen allegedly captured a large number of non-Muslim girls from Kashmir and sold them as slave-girls in West Punjab.
 The violence was paralleled on both sides of the conflict, with Muslim girls in East Punjab also being taken by and distributed among the Sikh jathas, Indian military and police for sex and sold on multiple times.
 The governments of India and Pakistan later agreed to restore Hindu and Sikh women to India and Muslim women to Pakistan.

-In Afghanistan, one of the atrocities committed by the Taliban was the enslavement of the Hazara women for use as concubines.
-In 1998, eyewitnesses in Mazar e Sharif reported the hundreds of Shia girls had been abducted by Taliban fighters.
-One source suggests that up to 400 Hazara women were involved.
+In Afghanistan, reportedly one of the atrocities committed by the Taliban was the enslavement of women for use as concubines.
+In 1998, eyewitnesses in Afghanistan reported that hundreds of girls in Kabul and elsewhere had been abducted by Taliban fighters.
+One source suggests that up to 400 women were involved in the abductions across Afghanistan.
+However the Taliban vehemently denied all these claims as propaganda against them by their enemies in Afghanistan.

-During the 1983-2005 Second Sudanese Civil War, the Sudanese army also revived the use of enslavement as a weapon against the South, particularly against black Christian prisoners of war, on the purported basis that Islamic law allowed it.
+During the 1983–2005 Second Sudanese Civil War, the Sudanese army also revived the use of enslavement as a weapon against the South, particularly against black Christian prisoners of war, on the purported basis that Islamic law allowed it.
 In raids by Janjaweed militias on black Christian villages, thousands of women and children were taken captive, with some (Dinka girls) kept in Northern Sudanese households for use as sex slaves, while others sold in slave markets as far afield as Libya.

-In the 21st century, when Isil fighters attacked the city of Sinjar in 2014, they kidnapped and raped local women.
-Isil's extremist agenda extended to women's bodies and that women living under their control, with fighters being told that they were theologically sanctioned to have sex with non-Muslim captive women.
+In the 21st century, when ISIL fighters attacked the city of Sinjar in 2014, they kidnapped and raped local women.
+ISIL's extremist agenda extended to women's bodies and that women living under their control, with fighters being told that they were theologically sanctioned to have sex with non-Muslim captive women.